Kingston–Rhinecliff Bridge: Development

 Like all NYSBA bridges, the Kingston–Rhinecliff is a toll bridge, with the toll collected only for eastbound vehicles.
 Originally, tolls were collected in both directions.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to eastbound-only at that time.

 In 2000 the state ceremonially renamed the bridge after George Clinton, New York's first Governor, fourth Vice President of the United States and a resident of the Hudson Valley.

 In late 2019, a pedestrian path was added to the bridge.
 It is 4 feet wide, separated from traffic by a 3-foot-high barrier.
 The path is part of the Empire State Trail project.
 The path is on the south side of the bridge, next to eastbound traffic.
 It is for pedestrians only; bicyclists on the span will continue to be required to use the shoulders of the road.

 At midnight on December 1, 2021, the bridge was converted to all-electronic tolling in the eastbound direction and the toll plazas were dismantled.
 At the same time, the road heading towards the bridge was narrowed to two lanes, and a turn lane was added in the other direction.

 Tolls

 In 2019, the bridge authority announced that tolls on its Hudson River crossings would increase each year beginning in 2020 and ending in 2023.
 As of May 1, 2021, the current toll for passenger cars traveling eastbound on the Kingston–Rhinecliff Bridge was $1.75 in cash, $1.45 for E-ZPass users.
 In May 2022, tolls will rise to $1.55 for E-ZPass users and $2 for cash payers.
-In 2023, the E-ZPass toll will increase to $1.65, and the cash toll will rise to $2.15.
+In 2023, the E-ZPass toll increased to $1.65, and the cash toll rose to $2.15.
 No toll is collected for westbound traffic.